novix-sa/Pyplan/docs/Quick Start.md

 ## **Evaluating and Visualizing Data**
+Open the app called "My
+In order to understand how the Pyplan evaluation works

 ### How does it evaluation works
 dependency solved, memory persistency
 ### Types of data structures natively supported